 Are there Specialty Recognition programs in place?

-Yes, the following areas of clinical practice have established Specialty Boards and are available for application for specialty recognition.
-They include:
+Yes, the following areas of clinical practice have established Specialty Boards and are available for application for specialty recognition:

 How can I tell if someone holds Specialty Recognition?